kunshksingh/AlgorithmsTesting/README.md

 # CS 4102 Testing Repo

 This repo contains scripts to test your code.
-Feel free to submit a issue or pull request for any additional test cases, features, code cleanup or simply making the instructions more clear :)
+Feel free to submit a issue or pull request for any additional test cases, features, code cleanup, or simply making the instructions more clear :)

 NOTE: I have only tested this in my environment.
 If you run into any problems, submit a Github issue in the issues tab above and/or DM me on discord and I can look into fixing it.